Political Economy Summary

-Click on a thumbnail below to view the latest PESA public engagements on issues relating to eSwatini.
+Click on a thumbnail below to view the latest PESA Policy Dialogues on issues relating to eSwatini.

 eSwatini is a country in Southern Africa, lying between Mozambique and South Africa.
 The major regions of the country are Lowveld, Midveld and Highveld.
 The terrain largely consists of mountains and hills, with some moderately sloping plains.
 The lowest point is the Great Usutu River, at 21 metres, and the highest is Emlembe, at 1,862 metres.

 As a landlocked country, eSwatini has neither coastline nor maritime claims.
 In terms of land boundaries, Swaziland shares approximately two thirds of its boundary border with South Africa and about a third with Mozambique to the east.